rundeck/rundeck/docs/en/manual/04-jobs.md

 ## Viewing Job detail

-If you have edit privilege, a Job's detail  can be previewed by hovering the mouse pointer over the Job's edit button.
+A Job's detail  can be previewed by hovering the mouse pointer over the Job's name link.
 Click outside the popup to close it.

 ![Job detail popup](../figures/fig0320.png)